 A few spots of rain began to land on the runway.
 Barker hoisted up the rocketbelt and loaded it into his trailer.
 He would have to put his plans for a public demonstration flight on hold for a while.
 Then, once the belt was repaired and public flights were arranged, the money would begin to roll in.
 Finally, he would be able to forget about his troubles.
 That’s what Brad Barker reckoned.
 In fact, Brad Barker’s troubles had barely even started…

-Paul Brown is the author of The Rocketbelt Caper: A True Tale of Invention, Obsession and Murder.
+Excerpted from The Rocketbelt Caper: A True Tale of Invention, Obsession, and Murder by Paul Brown.